 Join us for the PUMC Concert Series!
-We are excited to restart the series in September 2021.
+We are excited to start the series in October 202.
 Follow us on social media for concert details.

 All concerts are free of charge, but we welcome a goodwill donation to help us continue to offer these events to the Plainfield community.

 Don your favorite costume and bring the entire family to a pipe organ concert perfect for all ages!
 With music ranging from Bach’s famous Toccata & Fugue in D Minor (known to many as the “Phantom of the Opera”) to a medley of tunes from Harry Potter, PUMC’s family-friendly tradition concludes with this open-to-all, informal concert.

 Wolff von Roos is a young and active organ recitalist who has performed in venues across the United States & Canada.
 He’s the only one in his class and probably in the whole field of organists that actually wears a cape.

 Are you ready to Deck the Halls, Let it Snow, and exclaim Joy to the World?

 If you answered “yes” to any of these, join the PUMC family for the second annual 2022 Carol-A-Thon on December 4th.
 Friends, neighbors, and especially children are invited.

 You will be able to help decide the content of the sing-a-long!

 - On November 13th and 20th, there will be a display in the Lobby where you can donate money toward your favorite Christmas song (from the provided list).
 We will feature the pieces with the highest donation in the sing-a-long on December 4th at 6:30 pm in the sanctuary at PUMC.